 "IT Program Curriculum Recommendations Based on a Survey of Knowledge and Skill Requirements for Entry-Level IT Workers."

-Information Technology Faculty Publications, Paper 11.
+Information Technology, Department of - Faculty Publications, Paper 11.